uraj/KaiMing/README.md

 The project can be directly imported into Eclipse, but you may need a few Eclipse plug-ins to work with the imported code.

+Since the project is managed by Maven, you can type the following commands in the project directory to execute test cases.
+The dependencies should be resolved by Maven automatically.

+`$ mvn test`